Cognitive Trauma: What you need to know

 Risdall, J. E., & Menon, D. K. (2011).
 Traumatic brain injury.
 Philosophical Transactions of the Royal Society of London B: Biological Sciences, 366(1562), 241-250.

 Stein, S. C., Georgoff, P., Meghan, S., Mirza, K. L., & El Falaky, O. M. (2010).
 Relationship of aggressive monitoring and treatment to improved outcomes in severe traumatic brain injury.
 Journal of neurosurgery, 112(5), 1105-1112.

 Yue, J. K., Vassar, M. J., Lingsma, H. F., Cooper, S. R., Okonkwo, D. O., Valadka, A. B., … & Puccio, A. M. (2013).
 Transforming research and clinical knowledge in traumatic brain injury pilot: multicenter implementation of the common data elements for traumatic brain injury.
 Journal of neurotrauma, 30(22), 1831-1844.

 Zhang, Z. X., Guan, L. X., Zhang, K., Zhang, Q., & Dai, L. J. (2008).
 A combined procedure to deliver autologous mesenchymal stromal cells to patients with traumatic brain injury.
 Cytotherapy, 10(2), 134-139.

-Bri is a soon to be aspiring PhD student where her research interests surround that of trauma, and more specifically post traumatic stress disorder (PTSD).
+Bri is an aspiring PhD student where her research interests surround that of trauma, and more specifically post traumatic stress disorder (PTSD).
 She obtained her masters of science degree in health psychology in 2018.
-In the future, she hopes to pursue a career as a clinical psychologist working alongside the military.
+In the future, she hopes to pursue a career as a clinical neuropsychologist working alongside the military.